Chope

 Competitor Analysis

-We have done the comparison research among the other three popular competitors.
-The results on the different apps which sheds light on what features are required for the better experience for the food lovers.
-After evaluating the Chope app and we refined the necessary features based on the insight that we gathered from our comparison table.
+A comparison research was conducted among three other popular competitors.
+The results from the different apps shed light on the features required to provide a better experience for food lovers.
+After evaluating the Chope app, the necessary features were refined based on insights gathered from the comparison table.

 Competitor Analysis